 During the course of discovery or the evidentiary hearing, parties may change their initial damage requests.
 Therefore, prior to the close of the hearing, the arbitrators should request that the parties restate their respective claims.
 Parties requesting damages should also provide the arbitrators with a summary of their final request for damages, which may be presented as a range, as opposed to a specific monetary amount.
 If a party's final damage request amount is different from what the party requested in an earlier pleading, then these new final damage requests, as well as the parties' original requests as specified in their pleadings, will be reflected in the award.
-Arbitrators will note any updated damage requests in the Award Information Sheet, which can be completed directly on the [DR Portal](#) from the "Drafts & Submissions" tab.
+Arbitrators will note any updated damage requests in Section 10 of the [Award Information Sheet](#).